treeverse/lakeFS/docs/reference/garbage-collection.md

 The garbage collection process proceeds in two main phases:

-* **Discover which commits will retain their objects.**  For every branch, GC looks at the HEAD of the branch that many days ago; every commit at or since that HEAD must be retained.
+* **Discover which commits will retain their objects.**  For every branch, the garbage collection job looks at the HEAD of the branch that many days ago; every commit at or since that HEAD must be retained.

   ```mermaid
   %%{init: { 'theme': 'base', 'gitGraph': {'rotateCommitLabel': true}} }%%